 How to Make Vegan Pumpkin Pie

-This Vegan Pumpkin Pie without eggs is easy to make.
+This pumpkin pie is easy to make.
 You will see from the recipe that it takes a total of 2 hours, but most of this time is passive, meaning it does not require your hands-on attention.

 Step One: Make the Pie Crust

-First, follow the instructions in my post on making vegan pie crusts (see the recipe link in the recipe card below).
-The dough will need an hour or so to chill so think about making the crust the day before and keeping it in the fridge.
+First, follow the instructions to make the vegan pie crust.
+The dough will need an hour or so to chill, so consider making the crust the day before.

 In fact, I oftentimes make my pie crusts ahead of time and freeze them.
-It’s great to have on-hand and perfect for making pies on the fly!
+It’s great to have pie dough on-hand for making pies on the fly!

-Roll the chilled dough out and place it in a pie pan.
-Flute the edges.
+Roll the chilled dough out, transfer it to the pie pan and flute the edges.
 Then refrigerate the crust while you move on to the pie filling.

-Pulse in short bursts until the custard is nice and smooth.
+Pulse the filling in short bursts until it’s nice and smooth.
 Use a spatula to push down ingredients from the side of the bowl.
 Then pulse again.

 Pour the pumpkin pie custard into the prepared pie crust and use a spatula to smooth out the top.